-it does not respond to the ball

-it continually moves into the goal

-it turns over on its own accord

-it is stuck to a wall or a corner and cannot free itself continually
+A robot is damaged especially when: it does not respond to a ball it continually moves into a goal it turns over on its own accord it is stuck to a wall or a corner and cannot free itself continually

-After a robot has been fixed it will be placed on the unoccupied neutral spot nearest to where it has been taken off, and not directly aiming towards to the ball.
+After a robot has been fixed and one minute is past, it will be placed on the unoccupied neutral spot nearest to where it has been taken off, and not directly aiming towards to a ball.
 A robot can only be returned to the field if the damage has been repaired.

-Only the referee decides whether a robot is damaged.
+Only a referee decides whether a robot is damaged.
 A robot can only be taken off or returned with the referee's permission.